amail/Verimail.js/README.md

     * IANA TLD validation
     * Spelling suggestion for the most common TLDs and email domains
     * Deny temporary email account domains such as mailinator.com
-    * English, French and Persian Translation
+    * English, Castilian and Persian Translation

 E.g. validating 'cool@fabeook.cmo' will result in a typo suggestion: